-- Your house was built before 1990.
-Because the Libby mine closed in 1990, houses built or remodeled before that date might have asbestos-containing attic insulation.
-If it was built after 1990, the chances of have asbestos-contaminated insulation are reduced but not eliminated.
+Because the Libby mine closed in 1990, houses built or remodeled before that date might have asbestos-containing insulation.
+If the house was built after 1990, the chances of have asbestos-contaminated insulation are reduced but not eliminated.

 If you have loose-fill insulation that is gray, soft, and without a shine, it is probably cellulose insulation.
-Cellulose has a high recycled paper content, no minerals.
-Close examination will show that this puffy gray material does not contain earth minerals at all, but will look like shredded gray paper.
+Cellulose contains a high percentage of recycled paper and does not contain minerals.
+In general, it looks like shredded gray paper.
 Cellulose insulation is a perfectly safe type of insulation that is commonly blown into attics.
 It also comes in batt and blanket forms.

 If you have loose-fill insulation that is white and fluffy and has a little shine, it is probably fiberglass fill.
-Because it is a glass product, fiberglass will have a slight shine when subjected to bright light.
+Because it is a glass product, fiberglass has a slight shine when subjected to bright light.
 It is very soft, almost like cotton candy, and is composed on very fine fibers.
 Fiberglass can irritate the skin and potentially cause respiratory irritation, but it is not known to cause cancer or other significant health problems.

-Another mineral-based loose fill insulation is rock wool, which frequently appears as bundles of fibers with a soft, cottony appearance.
-Rock wool is white, off-white or brownish-white.
-Rock wool is a manufactured product, made by melting basaltic rock and dolomite and adding binders.
-The raw material is heated to 2,750 degrees Fahrenheit until it melts.
-The molten material is spun into fibers with air pressure.
-Rock wool is installed as loose insulation or as woven insulation batts, and like fiberglass, the insulation fibers should be handled with care, but are not known to contain asbestos or pose any serious health risks.
+Another mineral-based loose-fill insulation is rock wool, which has a fibrous, soft, cottony texture.
+Rock wool is usually gray, white, off-white, or brownish-white.
+It is a manufactured product, made by melting basaltic rock and dolomite with added binders.
+The raw material is heated to 2,750 degrees Fahrenheit until it melts, then the molten material is spun into fibers with air pressure.
+Rock wool is installed as loose insulation or as woven insulation batts.
+Like fiberglass, it should be handled with care, but it is not known to contain asbestos or pose any serious health risks.